250+Permits across Victoria! Architecture,Town Planning + Building Permit.

 -

-These plans with the Certificate o Compliance is lodged at the Titles Office with the applicable fees.
+The subdivision plan, along with the Certificate of Compliance, is lodged at the Titles Office.

 Town Planning drawings